ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 1. Add a new transform script.
 2. Edit an existing transform script.

-Create and edit transform Java scripts on the right side of the OLAP ETL Studio view.
+Create and edit transform Javascripts on the right side of the OLAP ETL Studio view.

 !["Define Transform Script"](images/olap-etl-9.png "Define Transform Script")